-One drawback of web-based time clocks is that employees sometimes forget to clock out.
-This is common for many kinds of time clocks, but a particular problem for web-based time clocks.
-Employees must build reminders into their routine to ensure accurate clock in/out times.
+Of course, no system is perfect.
+One drawback of web-based clocks is that employees sometimes forget to clock out.
+This is common for other types, but a particular problem for these.
+Employees must build reminders into their routine.

-Another common drawback is identity confirmation.
-But this is an inherent problem in virtual commuting.
-Web-based time clocks can’t confirm identity.
+Furthermore, another drawback is identity confirmation.
+But this is an inherent problem in remote work.
+Web-based clocks can’t confirm identity.
 Small companies must trust that employees are reporting accurate work hours.

 Proximity-based Time and Attendance Clocks

-- They are convenient for small businesses with large groups of employees.
-They are fast and won’t hold up the line during rush hour.
+- They are convenient for large teams and won’t hold up the line during rush hour.

-- Proximity time clocks are very accurate.
+- Proximity systems are very accurate.
 They are software-driven and record data by physical proximity to a unique device.

-- Proximity time clocks offer a higher level of security.
+- Proximity devices offer a higher level of security.
 Fobs and prox cards are unique to each employee.
-Employers can deactivate a card if a loss occurs.
-Deactivated cards cannot access the system, which prevents buddy punching or other fraud.
+Of course, employers can deactivate a card if a loss occurs.

-Another drawback is prox card loss.
-When employees lose a fob or forget their card at home, the system fails.
-Card loss is an added expense that many companies pass on to the employee.
-Many systems allow for pin-based login when this occurs, which helps in cases of card loss.
+In addition, employees can lose them.
+When employees lose or forget their card, the system fails.
+Many companies pass on the replacement expense to the employee.
+Some systems allow for pin-based login when this occurs.

 Card Swipe Time and Attendance Clocks

-Employers assign a unique card to each employee.
-Employees use the cards to access the clock.
-Often there are buttons on the device to indicate clock in or clock out.
-Swipe clocks are easy to use and convenient.
+Employers assign a unique card to each worker.
+Many models have a button to indicate clock in or out.
+Swipe clocks are easy to use.

-How Does A Card Swipe Time Clock Help My Company?
+How Does a Card Swipe Clock Help My Company?

-What Are The Cons of Card Swipe Time Clocks?
+What Are The Cons of Card Swipe Clocks?

 Like prox cards, swipe systems can provide small companies with a secure solution.
 A small company can use them to manage employees, track time, and collect accurate data.

-Restaurants use swipe card technology to manage shift employees.
+For example, restaurants use swipe card clocks to track hourly shifts.
 The self-help nature of swipe cards allows employees to enter shifts at random times.
-Overlaps and shift changes are easy to manage and don’t form bottlenecks.
+Thus, overlaps and shift changes are easy to manage.

 Key Code Time and Attendance Clocks

-3 Ways a Key Code Time Clock Helps My Company
+3 Ways a Key Code Clock Helps My Company

-- Employers don’t have to worry about lost fobs or prox cards.
+- You don’t have to worry about lost fobs or prox cards.

 If cost is a consideration, PIN systems are something to look into.

-What Are The Cons of Key-Code Time Clocks?
+What Are The Cons of Key Code Clocks?

-Employees forget PINs, which causes a complete breakdown of the system.
-There isn’t a backup if an employee forgets a PIN.
+In spite of the benefits, there are cons as well.
+For example, employees forget PINs, which disrupts the clock in queue.
 This isn’t the end of the world; employers can reassign a PIN.
 But lost time and effort can add up if you have a forgetful crew.

-PIN-based time and attendance can be a little slower than prox cards.
-Employees have to stop and enter data to access the system.
-This can slow down lines at shift changes.
-If you have large workgroups, try adding devices to speed up traffic.
+In addition, PIN-based punches can be a little slower than prox cards.
+Employees have to stop and enter data.
+Therefore, if you have large teams, adding devices can speed up traffic.

-Smaller restaurants, patient care facilities, and offices with small workgroups use key code time clocks.
+For the most part, low cost PIN clocks are appealing for companies on a budget.
+For example, smaller restaurants, patient care facilities, and offices with small workgroups use key code clocks.

-Mobile time and attendance is a fast-growing area of workforce management.
-It is inexpensive and easy to adopt.
+As you can imagine, mobile time and attendance is a fast-growing area of workforce management.
+On the whole, it is inexpensive and easy to adopt.

-Employees can use their own smartphones to access the system.
-Employers can access reports from anywhere.
+Employees can use their own smartphones.
+Equally convenient, employers can manage teams from anywhere.

-6 Ways a Mobile Time Clock Helps My Company
+5 Ways a Mobile Timekeeping App Helps My Company

-Mobile timekeeping is all about remote convenience and accuracy.
+As discussed, mobile timekeeping is all about remote access and accuracy.